American Sociological Association: Awards

-Additionally, the Sections of the ASA administer separate multiple awards, which are presented each August during the Annual Meeting.
+Additionally, the Sections of the ASA administer separate multiple awards, which are presented each August during the annual meeting.

 Controversies

+Jailing of Rik Scarce

 In 1993, then-doctoral student Rik Scarce was jailed for more than five months as a result of following the ASA's code of ethics.
 Scarce's Ph.D. research was on the radical environmental movement.
 Based on an FBI investigation of an Animal Liberation Front break-in, federal prosecutors argued in court that Scarce may have engaged in conversations with individuals believed to be involved with the incident.
 Prosecutors demanded that Scarce testify to a federal grand jury about those conversations, but Scarce refused to answer three dozen questions, citing the ASA Code of Ethics and the First Amendment as his reasoning for remaining unresponsive.
 Scarce's refusal to answer resulted in a contempt of court citation and 159 days spent in jail.
 He was never suspected of wrongdoing and—in keeping with contempt of court practice—he was never read his Miranda rights, arrested, or tried.

+Frances Fox Piven and Glenn Beck

 In early 2010, ASA publicly expressed outrage over a controversy involving Frances Fox Piven and Glenn Beck, asking Fox News to stop Beck's comments.
 An article written by Piven concerning mobilization of unemployed individuals had spurred the commentary by Beck.
 ASA suggests in their public statements that the line should be drawn at name calling and that political commentators should instead rely on gathering evidence related to the topics and then drawing the proper conclusions.

+The Belfast Project

 In January 2012, a United States district court ordered Boston College to turn over material from the "Belfast Project", an oral history project pertaining to the violence in Northern Ireland.
 Boston College filed an appeal in February 2012, challenging the district court's decision.
 ASA became involved in the case to help protect human participants from the subpoena of confidential project research data.
 The statement by the ASA council cited the potential damage this ruling would have on social science research by stifling the ability to study controversial topics.
 ASA is looking for an affirmation by the court for confidentiality in research.